FriedricNietzsche/Network-Traffic-Congestion-Prediction-Model/README.md

 Idk and idc

 ## Acknowledgements
 Python ecosystem: scikit-learn, Flask, SHAP, XGBoost, Chart.js, and associated open source libraries.
+(These dependencies will be reduced to ashes in my next project)

 ---
 Contributions and issue reports are welcome.